 Innovation Happens at the Intersection of Disciplines

 Currently, I am focused on developing innovative and data-driven solutions to #FixFood and #FoodSystems.
-I am investigating how ultra-processing food impacts our society socially, economically, and healthfully.
+I am investigating how ultra-processing food impacts our society culturally, economically, physiologically, and healthfully.

-In my spare time, I explore syntactic changes in Germanic languages using network science to uncover patterns in language evolution.
+In my spare time, I explore syntactic changes in Germanic languages using complex network theory to uncover patterns in language evolution by observing the emergence of syntax through centuries of abstraction-exchange among humans.

 What's been going on